idaholab/moose/docs/content/modules/phase_field/systems/Materials/CrossTermBarrierFunctionMaterial.md

 !devel /Materials/CrossTermBarrierFunctionMaterial float=right width=auto margin=20px padding=20px background-color=#F8F8F8

+# CrossTermBarrierFunctionMaterial
+!description /Materials/CrossTermBarrierFunctionMaterial

+The material provides a function $g(\vec\eta)$ that is parameterized by all phase order parameters $\eta$.
+It calculates a phase transformation barrier energy that contains contributions for pairs of order parameters.

 With the `g_order` parameter set to `SIMPLE` the function is defined as

 $$